KohaILS/koha-manual-zh-cn/source/images.rst

 .. |addmarcfield| image:: images/admin/additional/addmarcfield.png
 				:alt: Add field form, filled with Target audience as the Name, and 521$a as the MARC field

+.. |currencieshide| image:: images/admin/additional/currencieshide.png
+				:alt: The currencies administration table, the symbol and ISO code columns are hidden

+.. |currenciesnohide| image:: images/admin/additional/currenciesnohide.png
+				:alt: The currencies administration table, all columns are visible

+.. |setcurrencyhide| image:: images/admin/additional/setcurrencyhide.png
+				:alt: The currencies table settings, the symbol and ISO code columns are marked as hidden

+.. |setcurrencynohide| image:: images/admin/additional/setcurrencynohide.png
+				:alt: The currencies table settings, no columns are marked as hidden

+.. |tablesettings| image:: images/admin/additional/tablesettings.png
+				:alt: Screenshot of the Table settings page, where we can see all the modules of Koha that have customizable tables

+.. |togglecolumns| image:: images/admin/additional/togglecolumns.png
+				:alt: The button 'Columns' above the currencies administration table is clicked open and all the column names appear

 ..
 SYSTEM PREFERENCES